 If research personnel indicates in the IRB application that he or she has a financial interest which could affect or be affected by the research, the IRB evaluates the interest as it relates to the research, including reviewing any COI Office or COI Committee determinations, and determines whether the management of the conflict is appropriate and whether additional action is required to protect human subjects.
 Additional action may include:

 - Adding appropriate language regarding the conflict of interest in the informed consent statement

 - Requesting that the personnel with the conflict not obtain consent from subjects

 - Requesting an independent PI conduct the study

 - Conducting renewal or review at an interval less than one year

-- Any other restrictive action deemed appropriate based on the nature of the conflict
+- Any other audits/reviews or mitigating or restrictive actions deemed appropriate based on the nature of the conflict.

 Individuals found to be in violation of this policy may be subject to sanctions relating to their participation in research with human subjects, up to and including permanent suspension or debarment from engaging in research with human subjects at Indiana University.Back to top